nuxeo/FunkLoad/README.txt

 Bench report
 ============

-To produce an html or ReST report you need to invoke the fl-build-report:
+To produce an html or ReST report you need to invoke the ``fl-build-report``, you can easily produce PDF report using Firefox 'Print To File' in PostScript then use the ps2pdf converter.

 Usage
 -----